 DIRECTIONS TO CHECK HS-1 22 FILING

 This process should be completed weekly for each download.
-Please note it is possible to receive these files into the month of December though most will be done by the end of October.
+Please note it is possible to receive these files in the month of December though most will be done by the end of October.

-Go to VTPIE through your web browser as you normally do (it is helpful to save the link, www.vtpie.org, to your favorites to access the site quicker each time (to add a site to your favorites- click on the star to the right of the web address line once you are in the site and you can choose add to favorites- then each time you open your browser you can access it from the favorites drop down)
+Go to VTPIE through your web browser as you normally do (it is helpful to save the link, www.vtpie.org, to your favorites to access the site quicker each time (to add a site to your favorites- click on the star to the right of the web address line once you are in the site and you can choose add to favorites- then each time you open your browser you can access it from the favorites drop down).
+Call VTPIE support.
+If you cannot remember your password or you are locked out.

-Do a CAMA upload (see directions or call your CAMA vendor if unclear) Reconcile values to make sure everything is matching as per instructions).
+Do a CAMA/NEMRC upload (see directions or call your CAMA vendor if unclear) Reconcile values to make sure everything is matching as per instructions.

 Click on Grand List Management from the Main Screen.